ggpogy123/Ocean-Drift/README.md

 - Score goes up the longer you survive
 - High score saved to localstorage so it doesnt reset when you close/refresh the tab
 - Game speeds up over time
-- Motion trail behind the turtle that gets stronger as speed increases
+- Motion trail when you move the turtle up and down.
 - Sound effects and background music, all done with Web Audio API so no audio files needed (mainly done by AI as i am still learning this)
 - Ocean theme with bubbles floating up
 - Start screen and game over screen

-## What i used to build this
+## What I used to make this

 - **HTML/CSS/JS** - Vanilla, no libraries
 - **Claude** - Used it for the starting prompt.
 Fixed a ton of bugs i couldnt figure out and did the audio stuff.

+## What changes I did after ai made first draft

+- **Turtle flip** - Flipped the turtle sprite from left to right so that it actually faces where its going.
+- **High score tracker** - Added a best score that shows on the HUDand on the game over screen.
+- **Bonus Fish** - Added fishes that randomly float across the screen from right to left, touching it gives +50 points.
+- **Motion Trail** - Added a trail to make the up and down movement look better.
+- **Sound and Music** - Added sound effects and background audio.

-## Challenges i had
+## Challenges I had faced

-- **Flipping the turtle** - Wanted it to face left since thats the direction its moving. used `ctx.scale(-1,1)` but that flips the whole coordinate system so all the x coordinates had to be made negative.
+- **Flipping the turtle** - Wanted it to face left since thats the direction its moving.
+Tried using `ctx.scale(-1,1)` but that flips the whole coordinate system, so all the x coordinates had to be made negative.
-- **Trail** -Kept going vertically instead of horizontally, eventually figured out it was the coordinates being wrong after the scale flip.
 - **hitbox** - collision detection was broken for a while because i had used `+` instead of `*`.
 - **Audio** - the background music literally sounded like a microwave the first time claude made it.
-- **typo bugs** - general issues.
+- **typo bugs** - Spent wayy too long trying to debug this when it had a simple fix.
+I always tend to make mistakes like this, have to be more careful while writing code.

 ---

-## stuff i want to add later
+## Stuff I want to add later

-- smoother trail
+- Fix spawn position of trail (its a lil below turtle right now)
-- more obstacle types
+- More obstacle types
-- touch controls for mobile
+- Add images instead of emojis
-- pause button
+- Pause button
-- better music
+- Better music